ahmedMshaban/True-glassy-replicate-API-/notes.md

 ### Day 3: Database Design and Seed Script

 - **Task**: Design the database and create a data loading script.
   - Finalize the database schema.
+(DONE)
   - Create a script to load data from CSV files into the database.
+(DONE)
   - Add the `requirements.txt` file with necessary dependencies.
+(DONE)
 - **PR**: Database design and seed script.

 ### Day 4: RESTful Endpoints - Part 1